 A Note from Bill, our music director

 While vacationing on Mt.
-Desert Island this summer, I had some time to meditate on the important role of music in our lives.
+Desert Island this past summer, I had some time to meditate on the important role of music in our lives.
 Surrounded by the splendor of nature, the beauty of the mountains, lakes, and sea, I was able to hear things that in Boston were quite obliterated by the roar of traffic and din of city life.
 Suddenly the sound of whispering pines, lapping of waves on the shore, and above all, the many warblings of birds, of which there are many varieties on this island.
 Their songs reminded me of a wonderful poem by an 11th century monk, translated by W.H.
 Auden:

 How foolish the man who does not raise his voice and praise with joyful words, as he alone can, Heaven’s High King.
 To whom the light birds with no soul but air, all day, ev’rywhere, Laudation sing.